- The fundamental principle is to

 - One problem with lead is that

-it is soft and deformable enough to be vulnerable to damage in accidents during
+it is softer and more deformable than rival materials such as steel or even cast iron.
+It accordingly is vulnerable to damage in accidents during

 options for sealing the contact between the piston and the cylinder wall.